Sagarika (1956 film): Plot

 Medical student Arun, wants to travel to England to become a doctor, in fulfillment of his father's dying wish.
 Shipra, a naughty and insensitive girl, wants to marry Arun, but Arun falls in love with Sagarika, whom he meets in college.

 Arun writes a love poem about Sagarika, which Shipra sends to Sagarika without Arun's knowledge.
 Offended, Sagarika reports Arun to the school administration, who cancel Arun's scholarship.
 Arun returns to his village, still determined to study medicine in England.
 Shipra confesses to Sagarika that she sent her the poem, and Sagarika feels guilty that Arun lost his scholarship.

-Later, Arun travels to Englad to become a doctor and becomes engaged to Basanti, the daughter of his uncle.
+Later, Arun travels to England to become a doctor and becomes engaged to Basanti, the daughter of his uncle.
 Sagarika, now in love with Arun, begins writing letters to Arun under Basanti's name.
 Meanwhile, Basanti cheats on Arun with Ajit, who promises to marry her.

 Arun graduated from medical school, but has an accident that blinds him.
 When he returns to India, Basanti refuses to marry him due to his blindness.
 Arun stays in the home of his friend Kedar, where he is nursed hy Sagarika, who is pretending to be Basanti.

 When a famous doctor agrees to operate on Arun's eyes, Basanti once again wishes to marry Arun.
 After the successful operation, Sagarika flees and Arun realizes that Basanti is not the woman who nursed him.
 Kedar calls Sagarika, and Arun and Sagarika are reconciled.